 Lack of clear information also impacts on Queensland women’s ability to access a pregnancy termination.
-A 2004 study found that Queensland GPs were more likely to identify as anti-abortion than the national average (26% Queensland v 20% nationally) and are less likely to be confident of the legal status of abortion (54% Queensland v 63% nationally) .
+A 2004 study found that Queensland GPs were more likely to identify as anti-abortion than the national average (26% Queensland v 20% nationally).

 Q. Do Queenslanders support abortion?

 A. Reliable opinion polling has consistently shown for many years that the vast majority of Australians support women's right to choose abortion.

 A survey conducted by Auspoll in 2009 of over 1000 Queenslanders found that 79% of respondents wanted the law changed so abortion is no longer a crime .

 A review of over 20 years of data on attitudes to abortion published in October 2009 found that “more than half the electorate in Australia and in Queensland support freedom of choice, and a further third support the availability of abortion in special circumstances… As far as attitudes are concerned, Queensland is no different from the rest of Australia.”

 See our attitudes to abortion fact sheet for more information.